-11.5 There are no arrangements under which any director has agreed to waive future emoluments nor have there been any waivers of such emoluments during the financial year immediately preceding the date of this document.
+11.5 There are no arrangements under which any director has agreed to waive future emoluments nor have there been any waivers of such emoluments during the financial year immediately preceding the date of this document, except as set out in the Conditional Remuneration Agreements pursuant to which certain directors have agreed to take a proportion of their fees in shares and the Director Loan Waiver Documents, pursuant to which certain directors have agreed to waive loans provided to the Company in consideration of receiving shares.

-11.6 The aggregate remuneration paid and benefits in kind granted to the Directors in the current financial year is approximately \$[●] (£[●]).
-It is estimated that, under the agreements in force at the date of this document, the aggregate remuneration payable and benefits in kind to be granted to the directors in the financial year ending 30 December 2025 will be approximately \$[●] (£[●]).
+11.6 The aggregate remuneration paid and benefits in kind granted to the Directors in the current financial year is approximately US\$500,000.
+It is estimated that, under the agreements in force at the date of this document, the aggregate remuneration payable and benefits in kind to be granted to the directors in the financial year ending 30 December 2025 will be approximately US\$500,000.